-The Career Development program helps students as they develop their resumes and portfolios into professional, succinct documents.
+Our career coodinator helps students as they develop their resumes and portfolios into professional, succinct documents.
 This is an ongoing process that requires continual review and iterations.
-Students are encouraged to have their documents reviewed by both Megan Weyland and faculty members, and participate in classes and workshops offered on these topics.
+Students are encouraged to have their documents reviewed by both Abby Lukens and faculty members, and participate in classes and workshops offered on these topics.
 Schedule a meeting with Abby Lukens.

-The Career Development program coordinates various workshops and student Q&A discussions based on relevant topics within the profession.
+Our career coordinator hosts various workshops and student Q&A discussions based on relevant topics within the profession.
 Topics and guest speakers are coordinated to inform students on pertinent issues such as licensure, career path trajectories and the importance of professional affiliations.
-The Career Development program offers a credit career course to expand on the topics presented in the Professional Concerns course.

 Please refer to the School of Architecture opportunities section for upcoming events and available positions.